pwlypandapants/Spindle/Familiars 2.md

-Zach had spent much longer than he normally did in the shower.
+Zeke had spent much longer than he normally did in the shower.
 His mind was still coming apart at the edges, so he didn’t know exactly what time he’d gotten in, but still, it was way longer than normal.
 He grabbed his phone and checked to see how long it had been since Joyce had texted him last.